Sabrinas Organizing

 It helps kids develop fine motor skills while promoting imagination in the process.

-Where to buy it?
-Below are game options you can purchase from Amazon (affiliate).
+Where can I buy it?
+Below are game options you can purchase from Amazon (Affiliate Link) (affiliate).

 Tetris game

 Pick a board game or a video game.
-You put the different-shaped blocks in a row without any holes in the row.
+You put the different-shaped blocks in a row without any holes.
 You get points for every row you complete.

 Benefits for organizing: Helps kids fit shapes together without overlapping them.
 It helps them realize wasted space and ways to fit items together to decrease wasted space.

-Where to buy it?
-Below are the various versions of Tetris from Amazon (affiliate).
+Where can I buy it?
+Below are the various versions of Tetris from Amazon (Affiliate Link) (affiliate).

 This game sorts objects into categories by specific parameters.

 Benefits for organizing: It helps with sorting objects by similarities.
-When it comes to organizing, knowing how to sort is crucial.
+Knowing how to sort is crucial when it comes to organizing.
 This game allows your child to practice sorting items into groups.

-Where to buy it?
-Below are options for Sort It Out games from Amazon (affiliate).
+Where can I buy it?
+Below are options for Sort It Out games from Amazon (Affiliate Link) (affiliate).

 Kanoodle 3-D Brain Teaser Puzzle Game

-This game helps sharpens spatial reasoning and critical thinking skills.
+This game helps sharpen spatial reasoning and critical thinking skills.

-Benefits for organizing: It helps create the ability to see a two or three-dimensional object and then mentally manipulate it, which will help children visually organize a space by looking at the components.
+Benefits for organizing: It helps develop the ability to see a two—or three-dimensional object and then mentally manipulate it, which will help children organize a space visually by looking at the components.

-Where to buy it?
-Below are game options you can purchase from Amazon (affiliate).
+Where can I buy it?
+Below are game options you can purchase from Amazon (Affiliate Link) (affiliate).

 Pop It Fidget Toys